-To get the current focus state, revert state, and focus time of an extension device, use XGetDeviceFocus.

-int XGetDeviceFocus(display, device, focus_return, revert_to_return, focus_time_return)

-Window focus_return;

-int revert_to_return;

-Time focus_time_return;

-focus return Specifies the address of a variable into which the server can return the ID of the window that contains the device focus or one of the constants None, Pointerrevert_to_return revert_to status for the device.
+To get the current focus state, revert state, and focus time of an extension device, use XGetDeviceFocus. int XGetDeviceFocus(display, device, focus\return, revert\to\return, focus\time\return) Display \display; XDevice \device; Window \focus\return; int \revert\to\return; Time \focus\time\return; display Specifies the connection to the X server. device Specifies the desired device.
+Specifies the address of a variable into which the server can return the ID of the focus return window that contains the device focus or one of the constants None, Pointer-Root, or FollowKeyboard. revert\to\return Specifies the address of a variable into which the server can return the current revert to status for the device.

-Root, or FollowKeyboard.
+focus\time\return

-Specifies the address of a variable into which the server can return the current focus_time_return last set for the device.
+Specifies the address of a variable into which the server can return the focus time last set for the device.